Search engine: Customized results and filter bubbles

 There has been concern raised that search engines such as Google and Bing provide customized results based on the user's activity history, leading to what has been termed echo chambers or filter bubbles by Eli Pariser in 2011.
-The argument is that search engines and social media platforms use algorithms to selectively guess what information a user would like to see, based on information about the user (such as location, past click behaviour and search history).
+The argument is that search engines and social media platforms use algorithms to selectively guess what information a user would like to see, based on information about the user (such as location, past click behavior and search history).
 As a result, websites tend to show only information that agrees with the user's past viewpoint.
 According to Eli Pariser users get less exposure to conflicting viewpoints and are isolated intellectually in their own informational bubble.
 Since this problem has been identified, competing search engines have emerged that seek to avoid this problem by not tracking or "bubbling" users, such as DuckDuckGo.
 However many scholars have questioned Pariser's view, finding that there is little evidence for the filter bubble.
-On the contrary, a number of studies trying to verify the existence of filter bubbles have found only minor levels of personalisation in search, that most people encounter a range of views when browsing online, and that Google news tends to promote mainstream established news outlets.
+On the contrary, a number of studies trying to verify the existence of filter bubbles have found only minor levels of personalization in search, that most people encounter a range of views when browsing online, and that Google news tends to promote mainstream established news outlets.

 Religious search engines

-The global growth of the Internet and electronic media in the Arab and Muslim World during the last decade has encouraged Islamic adherents in the Middle East and Asian sub-continent, to attempt their own search engines, their own filtered search portals that would enable users to perform safe searches.
-More than usual safe search filters, these Islamic web portals categorizing websites into being either "halal" or "haram", based on interpretation of the "Law of Islam".
+The global growth of the Internet and electronic media in the Arab and Muslim world during the last decade has encouraged Islamic adherents in the Middle East and Asian sub-continent, to attempt their own search engines, their own filtered search portals that would enable users to perform safe searches.
+More than usual safe search filters, these Islamic web portals categorizing websites into being either "halal" or "haram", based on interpretation of Sharia law.
 ImHalal came online in September 2011.
 Halalgoogling came online in July 2013.
 These use haram filters on the collections from Google and Bing (and others).

-While lack of investment and slow pace in technologies in the Muslim World has hindered progress and thwarted success of an Islamic search engine, targeting as the main consumers Islamic adherents, projects like Muxlim, a Muslim lifestyle site, did receive millions of dollars from investors like Rite Internet Ventures, and it also faltered.
-Other religion-oriented search engines are Jewogle, the Jewish version of Google, and SeekFind.org, which is Christian.
+While lack of investment and slow pace in technologies in the Muslim world has hindered progress and thwarted success of an Islamic search engine, targeting as the main consumers Islamic adherents, projects like Muxlim (a Muslim lifestyle site) received millions of dollars from investors like Rite Internet Ventures, and it also faltered.
+Other religion-oriented search engines are Jewogle, the Jewish version of Google, and Christian search engine SeekFind.org.
 SeekFind filters sites that attack or degrade their faith.